-Groups similar in outlook and format to Carmelite Spirituality Groups also exist in other provinces of the Order, such as the Carmelite Explorers group in Dublin, and the Karmelbeweging (Carmelite Movement) in Holland.
-To read an article about the development of Lay Carmel in Holland please click here.
+Groups similar in outlook and format to Carmelite Spirituality Groups also exist in other provinces of the Order, such as the Carmelite Explorers group in Dublin, and the Karmelbeweging (Carmelite Movement) in The Netherlands, where Lay Carmel has been developing for decades.

 The inaugural meeting of Manchester CSG in February 2011